Web application development with Node.js and Express using Azure Cosmos DB

 About the code

-The code included in this sample is intended to get you going with a simple Node.js Express application that connects to Azure Cosmos DB with the express intent of demonstrating how to interact with Azure Cosmos DB using the documentdb npm package.
+The code included in this sample is intended to get you going with a simple Node.js Express application that connects to Azure Cosmos DB with Express.
+It demonstrates how to interact with Azure Cosmos DB by using the @azure/cosmos npm package.
 It is not intended to be a set of best practices on how to build scalable enterprise grade web applications.
 This is beyond the scope of this quick start sample.